2026 LCP season: Guest teams

-Four guest teams will compete in the 2026 season – Deep Cross Gaming from Taiwan, Secret Whales and MGN Vikings Esports from Vietnam, and DetonatioN FocusMe from Japan.
-The two bottom-ranked teams at the conclusion of the third split will compete in a promotion and relegation tournament against the top teams from the Tier 2 leagues (currently consisting of the PCS, VCS, LJL and a "Wild Card" spot) based on their location.
+Five guest teams will compete in the 2026 season – Deep Cross Gaming and Ground Zero Gaming from Taiwan, Team Secret Whales and MVK Esports from Vietnam, and DetonatioN FocusMe from Japan.
+Up to three teams with the least amount of championship points will compete in a promotion and relegation tournament against the top teams from the Tier 2 leagues (currently consisting of the PCS, VCS, LJL and a "Wild Card" spot) based on their location.

 Split 1

 Format

-Split 1 will feature all eight teams competing in a single-round robin tournament where all matches will be played in best-of-threes, with the top six teams qualifying for the playoffs.
-The playoffs will be a hybrid elimination bracket with best-of-five matches, with the winner of Split 1 qualifying to represent the league as its lone representative at the 2026 First Stand Tournament.
+Split 1 featured all eight (8) teams competing in a single-round robin tournament where all matches were played in best-of-threes, with the top six (6) teams qualifying for the playoffs.
+The playoffs were a hybrid double elimination bracket with best-of-five matches, with the winner of Split 1 qualifying to represent the league as its lone representative at the 2026 First Stand Tournament.